Central Casting and the Golden Age of Hollywood

 As the film industry began to develop in the early 1900s, many directors, producers, and actors flocked to Southern California, where the sunny weather and diverse terrain were perfect for filming.
 By 1920, Hollywood had become the hub of the film industry while celebrities became the envy of many men and women across the country.
 This desire for stardom led thousands to flock to Hollywood with hopes of becoming the next big star.

 In 1923, The New York Times reported that up to 10,000 people a month traveled to Los Angeles to find a job in the film industry.
-Many of these people believed their best chance of becoming a star was to begin as an extra (now called Background Actor) and try to get discovered by a director or producer.
+Many of these people believed their best chance of becoming a star was to begin as a Background Actor and try to get discovered by a director or producer.
 The influx of young hopefuls with no jobs lined up became so much that actress Mary Pickford warned that people should save enough money to live on for five years before making the trip to Hollywood.